The Sadness arrives on Shudder in May 2022.

 One could say it’s closer to The Madness than The Sadness.
 For example, Jabbaz ensures a train carriage scene has every inch of the set coated in crimson by its conclusion.
 Jabbaz isn’t afraid to get hilariously creative with the violent scenarios he creates, and as a result, some may claim that he goes too far.
 But, in response, Jabbaz has informed us he could’ve gone much further, and I don’t doubt that for a second.

 READ MORE: ULTRASOUND

 However, The Sadness strikes just the right balance between its grindhouse insanity and its compelling story of two lovers attempting to find safety in a world gone mad.
-And while Jabbaz strays away from making any profound socio-political commentary, there does feel like a definitive ‘fuck you’ moment to a prominent Chinese leader, with a slight hint of ‘how did he get away with that?’
-Once you see it, you’ll know what I mean.
+While Jabbaz strays away from making any profound socio-political commentary, there does feel like a definitive ‘fuck you’ moment to a prominent Chinese leader, with a slight hint of ‘how did he get away with that?‘ Once you see it, you’ll know what I mean.

 Bluntly speaking, The Sadness is one of the craziest films I’ve seen in a long time, and it’s all the better for it.
 Things begin to ramp up once the plague spreads as Jabbaz rips up the rule book.
 My favourite performer is Tzu-Chiang Wang’s Businessman, a constant threat to Regina’s Kat as she makes her way through the city; he commands such a hostile, unrelenting presence that he could stand alongside Michael Myers and Jason Voorhees – taking gleeful pleasure in the most brutal, sadistic acts.
 For example, Wang implements a shocking wound that turns out to be a set-up for an even more grotesque act of torture later in the film, one that I could not believe I was watching.